marksomething/avrodisplay/docs/data-merger.md

 ### Returns

--   `Array<Object>`: A new tree data structure with the `additionalData` merged into the `properties` of the matching nodes.
+-   `Array<Object>`: A new tree data structure with the `additionalData` merged into the matching nodes.
 The original `treeData` is not modified.

 ## How it Works

 The `mergeData` function recursively traverses the `treeData`.
 For each node, it checks if its `fqn` matches any key in the `additionalData` object.
-If a match is found, the properties from `additionalData[fqn]` are shallow-merged into the `properties` object of the tree node.
+If a match is found, the properties from `additionalData[fqn]` are shallow-merged into the corresponding tree node.
 This allows for flexible extension of the tree nodes with external metadata.

 ## Example